 The ideal method for determining how many calories to feed your dog is to determine what your dog's lean weight should be and feed according to that weight.
 Unfortunately, this requires constant monitoring (and weighing) and is not always practical.

-Your veterinarian can estimate how many calories your dog needs each day based on its lifestyle and body condition score.
-The standard formula used for calculating the energy requirements of the average adult dog that lives in the house, receives light daily exercise, and is spayed or neutered is:
+Your veterinarian can estimate how many calories your dog needs each day based on his lifestyle and body condition score.
+The standard formula used for calculating the energy requirements of the average adult dog that lives inside your home, receives light daily exercise, and is spayed or neutered is:

 Be aware that few of our dogs are "average," so this formula is merely a starting point.
 Most dogs will require fewer calories on a daily basis, while a few will require slightly more.
 This daily caloric total includes not only your dog's meals, but also any snacks and treats.
 If your dog needs to lose weight, your veterinarian will recommend caloric restriction (which is usually 70% to 90% of the calculated amount for weight maintenance).